lab1092/blender-manual_ja/html/_sources/modeling/meshes/selecting/advanced.txt

 Select Every N Number of Vertices
    Selects vertices that are multiples of N.
 Sharp Edges
-   This option will select all edges that are between two faces forming an angle less than a given value, which is asked you *via* a small pop-up dialog.
+   This tool selects all edges between two faces forming an angle greater than the angle option, Where an increasing angle selects sharper edges.
-   The lower is this angle limit, the sharper will be the selected edges.
-   At ``180``, **all** :term:`manifold` edges will be selected.
 Linked Flat Faces (:kbd:`Ctrl-Shift-Alt-F`)
    Select connected faces based on a threshold of the angle between them.
    This is useful for selecting faces that are planar.